 If you want to stay competitive in your market, you have to move products and services faster.
 To close sales at a brick and mortar location, salespeople are dependent on walk-ins and cold calling to get things moving.
 And they’re at the mercy of the customer most of the time.

-These reasons should be enough to make any brick and mortar business take their business online.
+These benefits of ecommerce should be enough to make any brick and mortar business take their business online.
 Need more convincing?
 Leave a comment below.